CIG-spatialLandscape/spatialHallmarks_paper/README.md

 - **TMERadar.R**: Compute Cancer Radar scores for TME spots
 - **RFCancer.R**: Generate Random Forest model to predict a given Cancer Hallmark in a given sample
 - **RFTME.R**: Generate Random Forest model to predict a given TME Hallmark in a given sample
-- **CancerCircos.R**: Plot results of Random Forest models for Cancer Hallmarks
-- **TMECircos.R**: Plot results of Random Forest models for TME Hallmarks
 - **Utils**
   - **CoordinatesEnhanced.R**: Function to compute the real distance between sub-spots
   - **SamplesMetadata.R**: Variables with metadata and full names for hallmarks and samples
   - **PlottingMod.R**: Modifications of BayesSpace and Seurat plotting to combine and plot high resolution sub-spot plots
   - **annotLook.txt**: Gene type annotation look up table
   - **header.txt**: Header template for GCT files
+  - **sample_ID.txt**: table to match samples ID in circos plots
 - **Plots**
   - **CreateHiresFiles.R**: Create files to plot high resolution images with enhanced BayesSpace spots
   - **HallmarkPlots.R**: Reproduce plots
+  - **PanCancerHeatmap.R**: Plot a heatmap representing and the hallmark activity within each ESTIMATE cluster
+  - **CancerCircos.R**: Plot results of Random Forest models for Cancer Hallmarks
+  - **TMECircos.R**: Plot results of Random Forest models for TME Hallmarks